 Squid, or calamari as it’s called in Italian, is such a Mediterranean thing to me and I have many memories of enjoying it, usually lightly battered and fried both in Europe and here.
 Served simply with plenty lemon juice it can be so delicious.
 My son is starting to become a fan, too.

-It’s a much more flexible ingredient than just something to be fried, though – it’s common in paella, fideua and is great in fish stews.
+It’s a much more flexible ingredient than just something to be fried, though – as I say it’s common in paella and similar dishes as well as great in fish stews.
 You can even add it to salads like my calamari salad with avocado and fennel.
 But it can also be a star in its own right as is definitely the case in this stuffed squid dish.

 I know it may not appeal to all, but it’s the sort of dish that looks pretty impressive so would make a nice dinner-party dish.
 The flavors are mild but distinct and they all work so well together.